Vikramaditya Singh (Himachal Pradesh politician)

 Vikramaditya Singh (born 17 October 1989) is an Indian politician, who currently serves as Member of Legislative Assembly from Shimla Rural constituency.
 He is the son of the former chief minister of Himachal Pradesh Late Virbhadra Singh.
-His mother is Pratibha Singh, a Member of Parliament from Mandi, Lok Sabha Constituency.
+His mother is Pratibha Singh, who was a Member of Parliament from Mandi, Lok Sabha Constituency.

-On 10 July 2021, after the death of his father on July 8, Vikramaditya Singh was crowned the titular king of the erstwhile princely state of Bushahr in a private ceremony at Padam Palace in Rampur.
+On 10 July 2021, after the death of his father on July 8, Vikramaditya Singh was crowned the pretender king of the erstwhile princely state of Bushahr in a private ceremony at Padam Palace in Rampur.

 Early life and education

-Vikramaditya Singh was born on 17 October 1989 in Shimla district in the royal family of the princely state of Bushahr.
+Vikramaditya Singh was born on 17 October 1989 in Shimla district in the royal Rajput family of the princely state of Bushahr.
 He is son of Late Raja Virbhadra Singh, six time former chief minister of Himachal Pradesh and former Member of Parliament Pratibha Singh.
+Vikramaditya is half-brother to Abhilasha Kumari, a former Judge.